amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

    * [U] `"steady error abs tol"` [double] See `"steady error rel tol"`.

+   * [U] `"steady max divergent iterations`" [int] the BDF1 time integrator will tolerate one less than that many subsequent divergent nonlinear iterations. if there are `"steady max divergent iterations`" then the time iterator will give up on this time step and will cause the current time step to be cut by 50% and the current time step to be repeated.

    * [U] `"transient max iterations"` [int] If during the transient calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is reduced by the factor specified in `"transient time step reduction factor"`.

    * [U] `"transient min iterations"` [int] If during the transient calculation, the number of iterations of the nonlinear solver exceeds this number, the subsequent time step is increased by the factor specified in `"transient time step increase factor"`.